 The PEI Senior Citizens' Federation administers and delivers programs at locations across the Island.
 Most of our programs are hosted by member clubs, though community or civic organizations will sometimes act as host.
 No matter the location, our programs are open to all seniors.

-Most of our programs are delivered in the fall and winter months when people tend to socially isolate.
+Our programs are typically delivered in the fall, winter, and early spring months when people tend to socially isolate.
 Numerous studies have shown that older adults who stay socially active and maintain good interpersonal relationships are healthier and live more productive lives.
 Thus, we try to offer a wide variety of programs that appeal to different types of people, and attract both men and women.
-Whenever possible, our programs are available at little or no cost.
-This enables us to reach seniors of all income levels.
+Whenever possible, our programs are available at little or no cost, enabling us to reach seniors of all income levels.
 Most of our programs are offered in rural areas.

 Ongoing programs include 55 Alive Driving Refresher Course, PEI Friendly Visitor Program, L.E.A.P.
 (Learning Elders Arts Program), Lifetime Membership Award Program, and Hear Hear PEI.

 Other current programs include Stories of My Life (scrapbooking) and Patchwork of Programs.

 For a list of programs offered in your area, contact your local seniors' club or the Seniors' Federation office at 902-368-9008.

 Please note that as a result of COVID, some clubs are not meeting or offering programs until the fall of 2021 (or later).